Patrice de MacMahon: President of the Republic

-In order to contain and destabilize France, German Chancellor Otto von Bismarck sought to promote republicanism in France by strategically and ideologically isolating MacMahon's clerical-monarchist supporters.
+In order to contain France, German Chancellor Otto von Bismarck sought to promote republicanism in France by strategically and ideologically isolating MacMahon's clerical-monarchist supporters.
 Bismarck's containment policy almost got out of hand in 1875 during the "War in Sight" crisis.
 There was a war scare in Germany and France when the German press reported that influential Germans, alarmed by France's rapid recovery from defeat in 1871 and its rearmaments program, were talking of launching a preemptive attack on France.
 Britain and Russia made it clear that they would not tolerate such aggression.
 Bismarck did not seek war either, but the unexpected crisis forced him to take into consideration the alarm that his aggressive policies, plus Germany's fast-growing power, were causing among its neighbors.

 The 16 May 1877 crisis heightened MacMahon's conflict with the Chamber of Deputies.
 After the bishops of Poitiers, Nimes and Nevers had assured Pius IX of the French government's support in the Roman question, the Chamber passed a resolution that asked the government to "suppress the ultramontanism manifestations".
 Twelve days later, he dismissed Prime Minister Jules Simon and again appointed Albert de Broglie.
 Hoping for a conservative victory, MacMahon then convinced the Senate to dissolve the Chamber of Deputies, and campaigned across the country, while protesting that he had no intention of overthrowing the Republic.
 On 15 August 1877, Léon Gambetta declared: "Le Président n'a que ce choix: il lui faut se soumettre ou se démettre." ("The President has only but one choice: he must submit or resign.")

 The elections of 14 October gave the Republicans a majority of 120 seats, and prime minister Broglie accordingly resigned on 19 November.
 MacMahon attempted first to form a government under General Gaëtan de Rochebouët, but the Chamber refused to cooperate with him.
 Rochebouët resigned the next day, and the President recalled Dufaure to form a Republican government.
 On 5 January 1879, elections to the Senate also resulted in a Republican majority, depriving MacMahon of his last parliamentary support.
 Faced with a decree which revolved around confiscating and diminishing a number of military authorities and commands to certain generals, MacMahon preferred to resign on 30 January 1879.
+He was succeeded by the Republican Jules Grévy.